Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Vaccinations

-No vaccinations are required to enter Peru, Bolivia, Ecuador or Chile unless you are going to the Amazon Rainforest or other jungle areas.
-Following is advice for Peru and Ecuador, where all of our jungle lodges are located.
+No vaccinations are required to enter Peru, Ecuador or Chile unless you are going to the Amazon Rainforest or other jungle areas.
+Following is advice for Peru and Ecuador, where all of our jungle lodges are located:

 Preventing mosquito bites

-It is important to prevent mosquito bites by wearing long-sleeved shirts and long pants, and applying to exposed skin an insect repellent that contains 30% to 35% DEET.
+It is important to prevent mosquito bites by wearing long-sleeved shirts and long pants.
+In addition, apply an insect repellent that contains 30% to 35% DEET to exposed skin.
 If you prefer a natural repellent, one possibility is TheraNeem Leaf & Oil Herbal Outdoor Spray by Organix South, Inc. We further recommend a cap or a hat with mosquito netting to keep insects away from your face.
 Such items are available at outfitters and should be purchased before leaving home.

 Yellow fever

 Peru currently does not require a yellow fever vaccination, but the lodges advise it, especially during the rainy season (November through April), when there are more insects.
-This vaccination, which is valid for 10 years, must be administered at least 10 days before your arrival in the rainforest.
+The vaccination is valid for 10 years and must be administered at least 10 days before you arrive in the rainforest.
 Ecuador does not require a vaccination and the lodges do not advise it.
-For definitive advice, consult your physician or a specialist in tropical medicine.
+For definitive advice, consult with your physician or a specialist in tropical medicine.

 Malaria